“For most of the wild things on Earth, the future must depend on the conscience of mankind.”

 Each year since 2007 we have chosen a Critter-of-the-Year and structured programs to build awareness of, and respect for, a particular species found in our ecosystem.

-Each year's animal is the subject of the year's Wild Amelia tee-shirt design.
+Each year's animal is on that year's Wild Amelia Nature Festival t-shirt design.

 About Wild Amelia

 Wild Amelia, now proudly a program of Keep Nassau Beautiful, began in 2007 when a group of volunteers joined together with the goal of protecting the natural habitat remaining on Amelia Island and in Nassau County, Florida.